maurolepore/r2dii/README.md

 package.
 The r2dii package is the only package most users need to know about.
 Contact us if you need more details.

-Features:

-  - Functions to access raw or lightly-prepared data.
-This allows you to access “live” data from 2dii’s dropbox folder and to take a snapshot of it.
+Currently, r2dii allows you to access raw or lightly-prepared data, to create robust r2dii’s paths, and to handle configuration files.

 ## Installation